abraha2/custoblocks-voice-assistant/README.md

 `sudo ./setup.sh`<br>
 in the terminal.
 This will install all the necessary python packages, to run the assistant

-All of the supported commands are listed, in some detail, in the main.py file
+All of the supported commands are listed, in some detail, in the main.py file, or (in more detail) in our wiki. (link at the top)